luca-heltai/oandav20/README.md

 ## Documentation

-Full documentation will be placed in the [Wiki](https://github.com/nait-aul/oandav20/wiki) section here on GitHub.
+Full documentation will be placed in the [Wiki](https://github.com/nait-aul/oandav20/wiki) section on GitHub.

-First I need to write a documentation generator for my docstrings style (inspired by Google Docstring Style).
+Before I need to write a documentation generator for my docstrings style (inspired by Google Docstring Style).

 ## Contribution